Moscow Mayor Orders All Residents To Stay At Home - UrduPoint

 "Gradually, but steadily, we will tighten the control necessary in this situation," said Sobyanin.

-Health officials registered 1,534 cases of coronavirus and eight deaths, according to Sunday's official tally.
+Health officials registered 1,534 cases of coronavirus and eight deaths, according to Sunday's official tally, with more than one thousand infections in the capital.

 The streets of Moscow were eerily quiet on Saturday following the closure of all non-essential shops, including restaurants and cafes, as part of preventative measures.

-The country closed its borders to foreigners last week and grounded all international flights on Thursday as part of increasingly stringent measures to slow the spread of COVID-19 in Russia.
+"Many people think we are far away from what's happening in Spain or Italy," Anastasia, a 25-year-old Muscovite told AFP.
+"But it can happen to us too on the same scale."
+The country closed its borders to foreigners last week and grounded all international flights on Thursday as part of tighter measures to slow the spread of COVID-19 in Russia.

+In a rare televised address on Wednesday, President Vladimir Putin announced that Russians would not be required to go to work next week, to help slow the spread of the virus.

+He also postponed an upcoming public vote on constitutional reforms that would allow him to stay in power until 2036, a move critics said was a pretext to allow him to be "president for life".